Anthropic Economic Index

 - Privacy-preserving — random samples (typically 1M conversations on Claude.ai + 1M API transcripts).

-- Models change report-to-report — fourth report uses Claude Sonnet 4.5 predominantly; this affects comparability across editions.
+- Models change report-to-report — fourth report uses Claude Sonnet 4.5 predominantly; the fifth uses Claude Opus 4.5 / 4.6 in addition.
+This affects comparability across editions.

 Cited by external research